mikhailsdv/notion-quick-note/README.md

 Press Enter and wait until all the dependencies are installed (1-2 mins).
 On Windows to launch terminal you can open root folder of the project → click «File» on the top left corner → Windows PowerShell.

 4. Find `/src/config.example.js` and rename it to `config.js`.
 5. Go to [@BotFather](https://t.me/BotFather) and create your Telegram-bot.
 You will get your bot token at the end.
-Copy the token → open `/src/config.js` with any text editor → paste it after `BOT_TOKEN` between brakes and save.
+Copy the token → open `/src/config.js` with any text editor → paste it after `BOT_TOKEN` between brackets and save.
-6. Go to https://www.notion.so/my-integrations (you will be asked to login) → click «New integration» → give any name and click «Submit» → copy your Internal Integration Token → paste it after `NOTION_SECRET` between brakes and save.
+6. Go to https://www.notion.so/my-integrations (you will be asked to login) → click «New integration» → give any name and click «Submit» → copy your Internal Integration Token → paste it after `NOTION_SECRET` between brackets and save.
 7. Open Notion and create new page «Quick notes» → click «Share» → choose your integration from previous paragraph.
 8. Launch you bot.
 There are a few options.